equetzal/contestImage/README.md

 <li>Select the downloaded ISO image</li>
 <li>Rufus will automatically select the GPT and UEFI partition system</li>
 <li>The ISO burning process begins.</li>
-<li>Once the process is finished, there will be a USB drive with multiple partitions, its own boot system and with ferrets installed on it ready to be used.</li>
+<li>Once the process is finished, there will be a USB drive with multiple partitions, its own boot system and with huronOS installed on it ready to be used.</li>
 <li>Now you just have to connect the USB to a shutdown computer, and select the USB as the boot medium.</li>
 <li>You will find a selection screen, we highly recommend using the Live to RAM option for better performance.</li>
 </ol>